TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          string /stdWrap

    Description
-         Fieldname of the file field in the table.
+         Field name of the file field in the table.

 .. ###### END~OF~TABLE ######